-The short and simple answer to the question whether 512GB SSD is good enough for gaming or not is a yes.
-512 GB can be considered quite sufficient if you want to have only a handful of games installed on your system at a time.
+The short and simple answer to whether a 512GB SSD is good enough for gaming is yes.
+512 GB can be considered sufficient if you want only a handful of games installed on your system simultaneously.

-As such, 512GB SSD capacity just barely hits the mark.
-You should NOT settle for anything less.
-In other words 512GB is the least SSD storage capacity you can get away with for a decent gaming build.
+As such, 512GB SSD capacity barely hits the mark.
+It would be best if you did NOT settle for anything less.
+In other words, 512GB is the least SSD storage capacity you can get away with for a decent gaming build.

-Anything less than 512GB and you wouldn’t have sufficient capacity for games, OS and work related apps at the same time.
+Anything less than 512GB and you wouldn’t have sufficient capacity for games, OS, and work-related apps simultaneously.

-- How many games you wish to install at a time?
+- How many games do you wish to install at a time?

-- What kind of games you wish to install, AAA games, Indie Games, or eSports Titles?
+- What kind of games do you want to install, AAA games, Indie Games, or eSports Titles?

 - Do you plan to have an HDD along with your 512GB SSD?